Supercell's Mo.co First Look

 Well, I guess there is always an 80% chance the new game in the soft launch will fail.
 Mo.co, let’s discuss this more!

-What is Mo.co all about?
+What is Supercell’s Mo.co All About?

 Supercell is again using its magic formula of “take something that already works and make it better on mobile.”
 This has been done numerous times, such as when SuperCell took browser-based Farmville and created HayDay for mobile.
 A similar process happened with Brawl Stars, where Supercell took the MOBA genre, which is so hard to get right in the West, and streamlined it into a smooth experience again.
 This also happened when it took again web-based Backyard Monsters and created Clash of Clans for mobile.
 It’s their superpower, as they have amazing system design and iteration skills, which enables them to pull off these amazing transformations.